GUT-AI/gut-ai/components/README.md

 ### Component C1.2: CI/CD

 __Description:__ Perform Continuous Integreation/Continuous Delivery (CI/CD) for all ML systems and also all associated systems.
+Also use AI to improve CI/CD (AIOps).

 __Aims:__
 * Reproducibility